-The land for 272 Marlborough was the western 26 feet of a 50 foot wide lot purchased from the Commonwealth of Massachusetts on October 30, 1884, after the house was completed, by Nelson Bartlett’s mother, Mary Eliza (Meads) Bartlett, the widow of Matthew Bartlett.
-The land previously had been sold at public auction by the Commonwealth, and Mrs. Bartlett either was the successful bidder or acquired the right to purchase the land from the successful bidder.
-At about the same time, she built her home at 227 Commonwealth, across the alley from 272 Marlborough.
+The land for 272 Marlborough was the western 26 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts in 1880 by privately-negotiated sale (not at public auction).
+Nelson Bartlett’s mother, Mary Eliza (Meads) Bartlett, the widow of Matthew Bartlett, either was the original purchaser or acquired the right to purchase the land.
+She took title to the land from the Commonwealth on October 30, 1884, after the house at 272 Marlborough was completed.
+She lived 227 Commonwealth, across the alley from 272 Marlborough, which was built at about the same time.

 Isabel Bartlett died in February of 1896.
 Nelson Bartlett continued to live at 272 Marlborough with their children: Elvira, Matthew, Nelson, Jr., and Augustus George Bartlett.